bucketco/bucket-javascript-sdk/packages/cli/README.md

 Options:

-- `--key`: Specific key for the feature
+- `--key`: Specific key for the feature.
-- `--app-id`: App ID to use
+- `--app-id`: App ID to use.
-- `--key-format`: Format for feature keys
+- `--key-format`: Format for feature keys.

 #### `bucket features list`